 “The management of PsA is mainly challenged by the multifaceted nature of the disease.
 PsA may present with different clinical features […] that sometimes respond differently to different treatments,” they noted.

 Drs.
-Merola and Perez-Chada also explained that treatment may be complicated by the presence of other health concerns, which may affect the availability of safe treatment options and make it harder to determine whether or not treatment is working.
+Merola and Perez-Chada also explained that treatment may be complicated by the presence of other health concerns.
+These may affect the availability of safe treatment options and make it harder to determine whether treatment is working.

 “To optimize treatment in PsA, most treatment guidelines suggest following a treat-to-target approach.
 In this approach, [doctors] monitor disease activity through the measurement of well-defined, clinically relevant targets and adjust therapy accordingly,” said Drs.
 Merola and Perez-Chada.

-However, they added that there is still work to be done for this kind of treatment approach.
+However, they added that there is still work to do for this kind of treatment approach.
 Challenges include:

 - the lack of a clear definition of PsA disease remission